Lemongrass Oil and Other Natural Remedies for Scabies

 Lemongrass oil kills scabies mites

-A 2020 study from China’s Guangxi University, Australia’s Infectious Diseases Program and University Paris East studied Lemongrass oil.
+A 2020 study from China’s Guangxi University, Australia’s Infectious Diseases Program and University Paris East researched Lemongrass oil for scabies.
 This is the essential oil from the Cymbopogon citrates plant.

 The researchers tested several concentrations of lemongrass oil: 10%, 5%, 1%, 0.5%, and 0.1% with oil.